Strategy Meeting

 James showed working video meeting room prototype with participants joining simultaneously, dynamic circular layouts adjusting to participant count, and customizable backgrounds/themes (01:01:51).
 He also demonstrated an asynchronous group introduction tool where members answer questions via text and audio, creating engagement before in-person gatherings.

 Mariko highlighted the transformative shift: "A lot of the stuff we're scheming up and dreaming is now possible because of AI and was not possible a few months ago" (55:04).
-Features can be tested cheaply through N8N automations, evaluated for stickiness, and removed without significant cost if unsuccessful.
+Features can be tested cheaply through N8N [tag="n8n"] automations, evaluated for stickiness, and removed without significant cost if unsuccessful.

 Modular Architecture Principles